 Theblueprint configuration is similar to environment installations but with preview-specific inputs:

 Each preview can get a unique URL assigned if your installation uses the correct ingress configuration that generates unique URLs.
-See the example below:Stale Preview Management
+See the example below:Blueprint preview releases

 Set thestaleDuration property to control how long a preview remains active without new releases: